The Walsall FC Customer Charter...

 Stewards will be allocated specifically to look after wheelchair bound spectators.

-A lounge area specifically for use by disabled spectators and their carers is available in the Banks's Stand.
+A lounge area is available for disabled spectators and their carers.

-i.Team Saddlers - for youngsters up to the age of 18 offering FREE football, Saturday morning soccer coaching: trips to away matches at discount rates: priority in allocation of tickets for all ticket games: birthday and Christmas cards signed by the players: discos: 'Meet the player' evenings: Quiz Nights: birthday parties: opportunity to be ball boys or mascot.
-See www.team-saddlers.co.uk for more information. ii.Bescot Bar permits - allows free admission to Bescot Bar on Matchdays throughout the season.
-Contact the Ticket Office for more information: 01922 651 firstname.lastname@example.org.
+i.Team Saddlers - for youngsters up to the age of 18 offering FREE football, Saturday morning soccer coaching: trips to away matches at discount rates: priority in allocation of tickets for all ticket games: birthday and Christmas cards signed by the players: discos: 'Meet the player' evenings: Quiz Nights: birthday parties: opportunity to be ball boys or mascot. www.team-saddlers.co.uk

 Where the allocation of tickets for away matches is unlikely to meet demand, tickets are allocated as follows:

-The home club determines the cost of theses tickets.
+The home club determines the cost of these tickets.

-Admission prices for cup games are priced at levels agreed with opponents, and subject to minimum admission prices set by the Football League and Football Association for specific competition.
+Admission prices for cup games are priced at levels agreed with opponents, and subject to minimum admission prices set by the EFL and Football Association for specific competition.

 The general policy set by the Club is for admission prices to First Team cup ties to be the same as for League matches.